Wamweracaudia

-Wamweracaudia is a large herbivorous sauropod dinosaur from the Late Jurassic Tendaguru Formation of Tanzania, Africa, 155-145 million years ago.
+Wamweracaudia is a large herbivorous sauropod dinosaur from the Late Jurassic (155-145 million years ago) Tendaguru Formation of Tanzania, Africa.

 Discovery and naming

 During the German expeditions to the Tendaguru in German East Africa between 1909 and 1912, paleontologist Werner Janensch supervised the excavation of a sauropod tail at "Site G".
 In 1929, he referred this tail to Gigantosaurus robustus.

 In 1991, G. robustus was made the separate genus Janenschia.
 Janensch had referred the tail based on personal observation of a series of finds of comparable material.
-During the Second World War much of this was destroyed; also most of his field notes were lost.
+During the Second World War much of this was destroyed; also all of his field notes were lost.
 In a revision of the genus Janenschia by José Fernando Bonaparte e.a. in 2000, it was concluded that the tail no longer overlapped known extant Janenschia fossils while the remaining documentation was insufficient to justify a referral.
 In their study of the osteology of Lusotitan in 2013, Mannion et alii again excluded the tail, specimens MB.R.2091.1–30, from Janenschia due to its lack of overlap with its holotype SMNS 12144.
 They suggested that it may represent the first record of Mamenchisauridae from outside Asia.

 The specimen was in 2019 given the new genus and species name Wamweracaudia keranjei by Philip D. Mannion, Paul Upchurch, Daniela Schwarz and Oliver Wings in their re-appraisal of Janenschia and other presumed titanosaur finds from the Tendaguru.
 The generic name combines a reference to the Wamwera, a tribe inhabiting the region of the find, with a Latin cauda, "tail".
 The specific name honours the native foreman leading the team that excavated the tail, Mohammadi Keranje.